galaxyproject/iwc/best_practices/naming_conventions.md

 </i>
 </pre>

 It seems like here version numbers follow a single standard (almost).
 But they do not!
 This is a *mess*.
 When sorted by name, the version numbers may not sort as expected.
-Worse, the developer always has to think what is the standard, anyhow?
+Worse, the developer always has to guess about what is the standard?

 Pick a single standard, and follow it.
-If you pick somthing like this: `v.1.23.0`, be consistent.
+If you pick something like this: `v.1.23.0`, be consistent.
 Always use `v`, `.`, then integers and dots, no blanks, underscores, or letters:
 <pre>
 <i>
 DNA PE + seq frag remap + contamination + aggregate v.0.2.0